Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Introduction

 The resulting feature is represented by a transient bulk viscous pressure emerging during the radiation-to-matter transition.
-It fades in both early (ultra-relativistic) and late time (nonrelativistic) limits in agreement with the general theory of nonequilibrium thermodynamics that gives rise to the concept of bulk viscosity~\cite{HISCOCK1983466,Weinberg:1972kfs}.
+It fades in both early (ultra-relativistic) and late time (nonrelativistic) limits in agreement with the general theory of nonequilibrium thermodynamics that gives rise to the concept of bulk viscosity, cf. Ref.~\cite{HISCOCK1983466,Weinberg:1972kfs}.
 However, this feature leaves remarkable imprints on the background expansion rate.
-Around $z_\text{eq}$ the bulk viscous pressure provides an extra push up into the background dynamics.
-This effect is designed in~\cite{Velten_2021} as a transient phenomenon, which disappears already at the decoupling epoch $z_\ast\sim 1100$.
-Then, there is no damage to the well established Cosmic Microwave Background (CMB) physics.
-In addition, the additional bulk viscous pressure induces an extra contribution, of nonadiabatic nature, to the effective speed of sound $c_s(z)$ in the baryon-photon fluid.
+Around $z_\eq$ the bulk viscous pressure provides an extra push up into the background dynamics.
+This effect is designed in Ref.~\cite{Velten_2021} as a transient phenomenon, which vanishes before the decoupling epoch $z_\ast\sim 1100$.
+Then, there is no damage to the well established Cosmic Microwave Background (CMB) physics, as it was shown in Ref.~\cite{Velten_2021}.
+In addition, the bulk viscous pressure induces an extra contribution, of nonadiabatic nature, to the effective speed of sound $c_s(z)$ in the baryon-photon fluid.

 In order to constrain such an effect, one needs available observational data which are sensitive to early time physics.
-In this task, Baryon Acoustic Oscillations (BAO) provide a powerful standard ruler for measuring the expansion history of the Universe at different redshifts~\cite{Weinberg_2013}.
-Recent DESI DR2 BAO measurements~\cite{DESI:2025zgx} provide cosmic distance ratios in the redshift range from \( z = 0.295 \) to \( z = 2.33 \).
+In this task, Baryon Acoustic Oscillations (BAO) provide a powerful standard ruler for measuring the expansion history of the Universe at different redshifts, cf. Ref.~\cite{Weinberg_2013}.
+Recent DESI DR2 BAO measurements in Ref.~\cite{DESI:2025zgx} provide cosmic distance ratios in the redshift range from \( z = 0.295 \) to \( z = 2.33 \).
 The feature imprinted at the drag epoch, denoted by $r_\text{d}$, depends on the sound horizon at that redshift.
-The computation of $r_\text{d}$ involves the integral of $c_s(z)/H(z)$ from the drag epoch redshift $z_\text{d}$ to infinity, i.e. $r_\text{d}\equiv \int^{\infty}_{z_\text{d}} \D z(c_s(z)/H(z))$.
+The computation of $r_\text{d}$ involves the integral of $c_s(z)/H(z)$ from the drag epoch redshift $z_\text{d}$ to the early RD epoch, i.e. $r_\text{d}\equiv \int^{\infty}_{z_\text{d}} \D z(c_s(z)/H(z))$; in the DESI analysis, distances and BAO observables are reported relative to a fiducial $\Lambda$CDM cosmology, adopted as a reference model.
 Then, the BAO technique has the optimal shape to capture the changes provided by the model we are interested in.